 PermitsLower Dolpo Restricted Area Entry Permit, Shey Phoksundo National Park entry Permit, & Upper Dolpo Restricted Area Entry Permit

-Major Attractions of Upper Dolpo Trek
+Major Attractions of the Upper Dolpo Trek

 • Visit Shey Gompa, an ancient Tibetan Buddhist monastery